Fly Fishing Aitutaki, Cook Islands

 CONNECTIVITY

-Aitutaki has WiFi at the bungalows so you can access the outside world as much (or as little) as you choose to.
+Aitutaki has WiFi at most accommodation we book (or nearby) so you can access the outside world.
 There is cellular roaming coverage in Aitutaki and Rarotonga via Vodafone.

 In the event of a major medical emergency, your guide will contact the lodge who has direct contact with Global Rescue (or whomever you are insured with) for urgent evacuation to Rarotonga and beyond.
 We provide an emergency contact list to the lodge for all clients.